 You can select multiple files by pressing the control key while clicking on the filenames.
 You can also press Control+A to select all files in the current folder.
-Please note that selecting multiple files works only for the following raw file formats: XYZ, ASC, LAS, LAZ and zLAS.
+Please note that selecting multiple files works only for the following raw file formats: XYZ, ASC, LAS, LAZ and zLAS and with the Any Raster File via GDAL option.